Arthurspriet/Delpha/README.md

 For this challenge, my approach was to find the easiest and lightest way to scrape the required data.
 I only use the Wikipedia API and the Google search API to collect the data.

-Once the data was scrapped I made a map visualization using Tableau and I also made a map using folium.
+Once the data was scraped I made a map visualization using Tableau and I also made a map using folium.

 You can find both in this repo.